Transition Points Podcast

 Emma's response was to normalize the experience.

 I think that...
 I don't know.
-I just kind of like, just put my head down and do what I have to do.
+I just kind of like, just put my head down and did what I had to do.
 I try not to think about it too much, because it just didn't go away.
 Like, it just became the normal for me.
 Because like in my instance, sometimes I'm the only woman on my entire team, or the only Black person on their entire team and so-or both, usually both.
 It just became normal for me.
 And it was familiar, like the feeling of being isolated, or like being alone, that was familiar to me.
 And so after a while, I just didn't even process it as much as I did in the beginning.

 In my opinion, I was just a little bit behind so I just had to work a little bit harder than I saw other students working.
 On top of that, the other kids, they had study groups and things of that sort.
 And, for me, it was very hard to find people that I connected to who were also in my major.
 And so, I mainly did all my homework...
 I pretty-well I never had a study group, to be honest.
 And the only time I ever worked with another person was in office hours with my professor or the TA's or something like that.
 So I think that having to navigate that experience by myself, for the most part, [was] really, like challenging and stressful.